maryrosecook/androjs/README.markdown

 ## What is Andro.js?

-Andro.js takes mixins and applies them, each in their own namespace, to an object, and lets them talk to one other via an event emitter.
+Andro.js takes mixins and applies them, each in its own namespace, to an object, and lets them talk to one other via an event emitter.

 ## Come again?